 3. Red Light, Green Light

 You can use your own commands for this game, but it’s a bit like the game Red Light, Green Light that you may have played as a kid.
 All you have to do is use your “stop” command, whether it’s “stay,” “red,” or something else, at various times throughout the walk, then use your “go” command to keep moving.
-If your dog successfully stops and goes as you command, give him lots of praise and rewards.
+If your dog successfully stops and goes as you command, give them lots of praise and rewards.
 This game will keep your dog thinking, you’ll have a command to use to stop before crossing streets, and you’ll be able to practice some commands that may help if you need to avoid another dog or animal on your walk.

 4. Follow The Leader